Updated:

 Tribal Tattoos of Western Americans Essay (Critical Writing)

-Exclusively available on IvyPanda Available only on IvyPanda
+Exclusively available on Available only on IvyPanda® Made by Human No AI

 Introduction

-This paper looks into tattoos used by the people of western America as compared to the Polynesian tattoos.
+This paper looks into tattoos used by the people of Western America as compared to the Polynesian tattoos.
 The paper critically looks into the meanings and purposes of tattoos in the two communities as used in the past in juxtaposition with how the tattoos are used today and associated meanings.
 The comparison will help bring out clearly differences between conceptions and understanding of tattoos in the two communities over time.

 Thesis

 People today wear tattoos largely for decoration purposes and to a lesser extent as a mark of identity e.g. among criminal gangs.
-Although tattoos worn in the past and those worn today resemble or have some similarities, most of these tattoos meanings and purposes have changed with time.
+Although tattoos worn in the past and those worn today resemble or have some similarities, most of these tattoo’s meanings and purposes have changed with time.

-No matter the meaning or purpose, tattoos and body arts don’t affect how people work and individuals do not change by wearing tattoos.
+No matter the meaning or purpose, tattoos and body art don’t affect how people work and individuals do not change by wearing tattoos.
 Therefore, modern societal disdain for tattoos or looking cynically at people who wear tattoos, without understanding what the tattoos mean to the individuals, is not justified.

 Tattooing

 Different people from different tribes and cultures worldwide have used tattooing for different purposes.
 Tattoo is a word borrowed from the Polynesian ‘tatu’ or ‘tatau’ which means ‘mark’.
-This practice has been exercised in the West since the Neolithic era[1].
-Tattoos have played important roles in the traditions of different tribes, and in this case In Western America and Maori tribe, they have played very important roles of representing their cultural identity.
+This practice has been exercised in the West since the Neolithic era.
+Tattoos have played important roles in the traditions of different tribes, and in this case In Western America and Maori tribe, they have played very important roles in representing their cultural identity.

-Tribal tattoos in the Past Western America
+Tribal Tattoos in the Past Western America

-In the past, in Western America, tribal tattoos were considered to be for the low class people.
-Tattooing as a practice was ridiculed by middle and upper class people.
-In this society, tattoos were a sign of social status as only the low class people could be seen wearing them.
-The low class people valued and strongly identified with given tattoos.
+In the past, in Western America, tribal tattoos were considered to be for the low-class people.
+Tattooing as a practice was ridiculed by middle and upper-class people.
+In this society, tattoos were a sign of social status as only the low-class people could be seen wearing them.
+The low-class people valued and strongly identified with given tattoos.

 These tattoos distinguished and embodied their identity and were done on body parts where they could be seen by everyone.
 The tattoos had profound meaning i.e. they symbolized something important in their culture.